On-line guide to problems and routes

 What do I have to do to get in and start climbing?

-First, obtain reservations for North Mountain access (see below).
-Get a Texas State Parks Pass if it makes economic sense for your length of stay.
+for North Mountain access (see Restrictions Summary below).
+After you have reservations, consider obtaining a Texas State Parks Pass (TSSP) if it makes economic sense for your length of stay.
 In 2005, the price of a TSPP went up by $10.00 to $60.00.
-A new TSPP feature allows you to purchase additional add-on users for a small extra fee.
-The best thing about the new TSPP is that it can be used for an entire car-load of climbers, if the driver is a TSPP holder!
-But, before you get too excited, remember that unless you have a reservation, you won't be able to get into North Mountain during the peak season, and reservations are $4.00/day/person, refundable only if the person with the reservation is a TSPP holder.
+A TSPP feature allows you to purchase additional add-on users for a small extra fee.
+The best thing about the TSPP is that it can be used for an entire car-load of climbers, if the driver is a TSPP holder!
+But, before you get too excited, remember that unless you have a reservation, you won't be able to get into North Mountain during the peak season, and reservations are $5.00/day/person, refundable only if the person with the reservation is a TSPP holder.

 Before entering the Park, you must possess an updated disorientation card.
 To obtain a card, you will have to watch a 20 minute disorientation video.
 You will then be able to travel unescorted anywhere in the North Mountain zone.
 If you wish to subject yourself to the Guarded Tours system, you can sign up for a free bouldering tour, which may be led by either a volunteer or a member of the Park staff.
 You also have the option of paying for the Hueco Rock Ranch to take you into the Park for a fee (see below).